 More than half the population of Ireland have blue eyes, according to a new study.
 That figure is higher than any other country on the Irish and British isles.

-The research was carried out by ScotlandsDNA and also revealed that blue is the most common eye colour on the two islands.
+The research was carried out in 2014 by ScotlandsDNA and also revealed that blue is the most common eye colour on the two islands.

 In Ulster and Munster 50% of people share the trait while in Leinster it is 52% and Connacht it is 53%.

 In Wales only 45% of the population have blue eyes while in the majority of England the figure is between 40-50%.

 However, in Southwest England only 35% of people have blue eyes – the lowest in the two islands.

 The highest region was Southeast Scotland where 57% of people have blue eyes.
 However, the rest of the country just below 50%.

 The figures show that the idea that blue eyes are rarer than other colours is a misconception.

 Alistair Moffat of ScotlandsDNA suggested that blue eyes may be more common because they are seen as more attractive.